This article may contain affiliate links, please read my affiliate disclosure for more information

 I define the shapes of the rocks in the foreground on the left side in preparation for adding more details when they are dry.
 I felt these rocks need to occupy more space in the composition so I made them bigger.

 I introduce foam patterns in the breaking waves by mixing ultramarine blue, quinacridone magenta and titanium white.
-This is also the same colours I am using for the foamy water in the breaking wave.
+These are also the same colours I am using for the foamy water in the breaking wave.

 4. REFINING THE PAINTING